-Tropical Storm Pablo approaches Azores island chain
+Tropical Storm Pablo speeds away from Azores island chain

-MIAMI (AP) — Tropical Storm Pablo has strengthened in the northeast Atlantic and is expected to soon pass near or over the eastern Azores, a Portuguese island chain.
+MIAMI (AP) — Tropical Storm Pablo has slightly strengthened in the northeast Atlantic as it speeds away from the eastern Azores, a Portuguese island chain.

-The U.S. National Hurricane Center said Saturday at 5 p.m.
-EDT that Pablo was centered about 90 miles (145 kilometers) south-southwest of Santa Maria Island in the Azores.
-It has maximum sustained winds of about 60 mph (97 kph) and is moving northeast at about 25 mph (40 kph).
+The U.S. National Hurricane Center said Saturday at 11 p.m.
+EDT that Pablo was centered about 245 miles (394 kilometers) east of Lajes Air Base in the Azores.
+It has maximum sustained winds of about 65 mph (105 kph) and is moving northeast at about 29 mph (47 kph).

 There are no coastal watches or warnings in effect.